BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02A.md

     * BMI
     * DiabetesPedigree

-    **Note**: We're normalizing the numeric columns put them on the same scale, and avoid columns with large values doiminating model training.
+    **Note**: We're normalizing the numeric columns put them on the same scale, and avoid columns with large values dominating model training.
 You'd normally apply a whole bunch of pre-processing transformations like this to prepare your data for training, but we'll keep things simple in this exercise.

 3. Now we're ready to split the data into separate datasets for training and validation.
 In the pane on the left, in the **Data Transformations** section, drag a **Split Data** module onto the canvas under the **Normalize Data** module.
 Then connect the *Transformed Dataset* (left) output of the **Normalize Data** module to the input of the **Split Data** module.
 4. Select the **Split Data** module, and configure its settings as follows: